-It’ll take conscious effort on your part, but you can tap into the online digital nomad community as one of the ways to build a support network, keep your head on straight, and ensure you’re making friends along the way
+It’ll take conscious effort on your part, but you can tap into the online digital nomad community as one of the ways to build a support network, keep your head on straight, and succeed even when you’re doing low budget marketing.

 In addition to the potential for good company, the digital nomad community is also a wealth of collective knowledge and wisdom.
 You can ask questions, read about other nomads’ experiences, and get some great hacks, tips, ideas, and inspiration.